 Sample preparation for test substrates; frozen or split bovine, porcine, or ovine tissue freshly harvested from the target organ of a domestic animal.
 Sample preparation guidelines discussed in detail in section 6, 7, and 8.
 ASTM F2256

-- Pull sample at a constant rate of 250mm/minute until break.
+Pull the sample at a constant rate of 250mm/minute until break.

-- Plot load vs. displacement and record observation on reason for bond area failure. (ie; adhesive, substrate)
+Plot load vs. displacement and record observation on the reason for bond area failure. (ie; adhesive, substrate)

-- Calculate Average Load between extension points- 2.5cmand 22.5cm
+Calculate the Average Load between extension points- 2.5cmand 22.5cm

-- Calculate T-Peel strength- Divide average load (n) by widthof specimen (cm)
+Calculate T-Peel strength- Divide average load (n) by width of the specimen (cm)

-- Show statistical summary report(high, low, mean, st. dev,range,+-3 sigma) This report is found in a results filecompiled of all specimens tested with this profile andmeeting the substrate description defined earlier in samplepreparation section.
+Show statistical summary report(high, low, mean, st. dev, range,+-3 sigma) This report is found in a results file compiled of all specimens tested with this profile and meeting the substrate description defined earlier in the sample preparation section.

 For reference to ASTM D1876 blog post and testing video.